arosenfeld/immunedb/docs/index.rst

 AIRRDB Documentation
 ==================
-The SimLab Database (AIRRDB) package is a Python module that facilitate efficient storage and analysis of high-throughput B- and T-cell sequence data.
+The **Adaptive Immune Receptor Repertoire Database (AIRRDB)** package is a Python module that facilitate efficient storage and analysis of high-throughput B- and T-cell sequence data.
 It's primary goals are to:

 - **Reduce ad-hoc scripting:** Data analysis performed on an ad-hoc basis with custom scripts and data formats is error-prone and leads to inconsistencies.